MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/rnd-function.md

 - For any given initial seed, the same number sequence is generated because each successive call to the **Rnd** function uses the previous number as a seed for the next number in the sequence.

-- Before calling **Rnd,** use the **Randomize** statement without an argument to initialize the random-number generator with a seed based on the system timer.
+- Before calling **Rnd**, use the **Randomize** statement without an argument to initialize the random-number generator with a seed based on the system timer.

 To produce random integers in a given range, use this formula: